 Labour Market Information

 Impact measurement, assessment and destination data.
-We continually measure and assess the impact of our programme in various ways such as students, parent and tutor surveys, as well as inviting feedback from employers who have been involved in activities.
-We also use destination data obtained from Post-16 colleges to monitor trend about where our students move onto.
+We continually measure and assess the impact of our programme in various ways such as student, parent and tutor surveys, as well as inviting feedback from employers who have been involved in activities.
+We also use destination data obtained from Post-16 colleges to monitor trends about where our students move onto.

 Provider Access – Baker Clause

 Biddulph High School believes in giving further education and higher education training providers the opportunity to talk to students at the school.
 Please view our Provider Access Policy here: Provider Access Policy Including Baker Clause Statement – September 2023

 Please view our Work Related Learning & Enterprise Curriculum Policy here: Work Related Learning & Enterprise Curriculum Policy – May 2023

 If you would like to discuss anything to do with the Work Experience Programme or have any opportunities you would like promoting please contact: